DriveTimeBM/BAND-MAID_gpt/README.md

 ﻿# 🎸 BAND-MAID GPT Project

 This repository powers a custom GPT designed to be a BAND-MAID translation and fan culture assistant.
 Its primary goal is to provide accurate translations of BAND-MAID content (tweets, blogs, interviews, fan comments) while preserving band-specific terminology and cultural nuance.
 The BAND-MAID GPT only uses the glossary and the interviews.
 The GPT makes a good translator for BAND-MAID content out-of-the-box with no configuration.
 In addition to the BAND-MAID glossary the GPT has absorbed 18 English-translated BAND-MAID articles.
 All articles ire in the *interviews* folder.
 I have also provided it with a very brief history of BAND-MAID in the *glossary/BAND-MAID Overview.md* file.
-GPTs have a 20 file max.
+(GPTs have a 20 file max) So, the GPT has a *pretty good* overall awareness of BAND-MAID and their history, but it's just prone to getting the details of almost anything wrong.

 I built the other data feeds *songs, releases, okyuji, youtube,* and *prime* in an attempt to make a very metric-aware GPT, but that was un unmitigated disaster.
 The GPT simply will make stuff up that's not in the data and is a complete waste of time for a user trying to get meaningful and accurate information out of it.
 The positive is that in the process I developed daily information feeds to this repository.
 So, anyone who wants to use this data in a programmatically convenient way to deal with is welcome to use it.
 All data is in TSV (TAB de-limited) format and there are README.md files in each folder to describe them.
 The TSV files are updated every day (if information changes) at approximately 10:30 AM UTC. *songs* and *youtube* will change daily with updated counts.
 The others change less often.